Wills, Trusts & Probate

 What is probate and why is it necessary?

-How long does probate take in San Joaquin?
+How long does probate typically take in San Joaquin?

-How can I find a probate lawyer in San Joaquin?
+How do I find a probate lawyer in San Joaquin?

-What should I bring to my initial probate consultation?
+What should I bring to a probate consultation?